Skip to content

 • Hard real-time control (PROFINET IRT, EtherCAT) — latency is variable and unbounded

-• Safety systems — wireless cannot guarantee delivery within safety response times
+• Safety systems — wireless does not guarantee delivery within safety response times

 • Applications where a dropped connection causes a safety incident

-Industrial environments contain interference sources that do not exist in office environments:
+Industrial environments contain interference sources absent from office environments:

 SourceFrequencyImpact